millipedes/ns/README.md

-# :mountain_snow: rasberry Programming Language
+# :strawberry: rasberry Programming Language
 ## :dart: Project Description/Goal
 rasberry is meant to be a fast relatively powerful programming language.
 By May 2022 it should have a fully functional stocastic process library natively.